therealchjones/mffer/docs/CONTRIBUTING.md

 And maybe you have another idea...

+## Copyright

+`mffer` is released into the "public domain" where such a thing exists; for the sake of formality, see [the CC0 license](../LICENSE).
+Further details about how this may effect your contributions are in the [Development guide](Development.md).

 ## Contact

 Any questions, comments, or concerns can be posted in the [GitHub repository's issues list](https://github.com/therealchjones/mffer/issues) or emailed to the owner, <chjones@aleph0.com>.